 Figure 5.
 Sequence Diagram of the Study

 Upon entering their login credentials, the user will be directed to the dashboard interface.
-Here they will be given the choice to make summarized content via OCR or file upload or check the repository containing the history logs of their past works.
+Here, they will be given the choice to make summarized content via OCR or file upload or check the repository containing the history logs of their past works.

 Activity Diagram of the Proposed System